-The ADB-IEA Innovative Policy Research Award aims to promote the application of innovative empirical research in economics to support evidence-based policies in addressing key development challenges in Asia and the Pacific.
+The ADB-IEA Innovative Policy Research Award promotes the application of innovative empirical research in economics to support evidence-based policies for addressing key development challenges in Asia and the Pacific.

 There is no restriction on topics or themes.
-ADB’s current operational priorities include (i) tackling climate change as the region is currently producing a half of the global greenhouse gas emission, (ii) addressing inequality due to digital divide following rapid digitalization in many countries in the region, (iii) enhancing regional cooperation to facilitate faster recovery of trade and investment in the region, and (iv) increasing fiscal and economic resilience post pandemic.
+ADB’s current operational priorities include (i) tackling climate change as the region is currently producing half of global greenhouse gas emissions; (ii) addressing inequality due to the “digital divide” following rapid digitalization in many parts of the region; (iii) enhancing regional cooperation to facilitate a faster recovery of trade and investment in the region; and (iv) increasing fiscal and economic resilience post pandemic.

-The award will be given to the three best papers.
-Each award-winning paper will receive a $7,000 grant financed by ADB.
-If the winning paper has co-authors, the award will be shared equally among co-authors.
+The author of the award-winning paper will receive a $7,000 grant financed by ADB.
+If the winning paper has coauthors, the award will be shared equally among coauthors.

-The top three papers will be presented at the ADB-IEA award session of the 2022 ADB Annual Meeting.
-ADB will also facilitate the presentation of the award-winning papers at ADB’s Asia Thought Leader Series.
+The top three papers will be presented at the ADB-IEA Award session of the 2023 ADB Annual Meeting.
 ADB intends to apply the ideas generated by the award-winning paper to its operations and policy advice.

 Submissions should meet the following eligibility criteria:

-- Researcher is willing to work with policymakers in an ADB developing member to test and develop the research into policy solutions;
+- The researcher is willing to work with policymakers in an ADB developing member country to test and develop the research into policy solutions.

-- Researchers from any country may apply, but the policy solutions must be relevant for an ADB developing member country; and
+- Researchers from any country may apply, but the policy solutions must be relevant for an ADB developing member country.

 - We especially encourage young and female scholars and researchers from universities, think-tanks, and academic institutions to apply.

 - Relevance of the problem to current regional issues/challenges (25%)